mcbride249/bikesharing/README.md

 ## **Project Overview**

-The purpose of this project was to illustrate the Citibike bike share data for New York City in a visually appealing manner, that could be easily understood by potential investors using Tableau.
-The pupose of this presentation was to encourage investment in a similar bike share program within Des Moines, Iowa.
+The purpose of this project was to illustrate the Citi Bike, bike share data for New York City in a visually appealing manner, that could be easily understood by potential investors using Tableau.
+The purpose of this presentation was to encourage investment in a similar bike share program within Des Moines, Iowa.
 The project involved presenting data for the total number of trips, a customer breakdown based on gender and subscription to the service, determining peak riding hours, trip duration, the start and end location of riders, in addition to bike utilization data.
-The data was compiled in Tableau worksheet, organized in Tableau dashbaords, and finally presented using Tableau stories.
+The data was compiled in Tableau worksheet, organized in Tableau dashboards, and finally presented using Tableau stories.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------